Safe and Sound Protocol

 Is your child easily upset by loud noises?
 Do they seem to always be in a state of high-alert?
 Do behavioral outbursts frequently get in the way of social interaction?
 If so, the Safe and Sound Protocol (SSP) may help.

 The SSP is a 5-hour auditory intervention designed by Dr. Stephen Porges, based on Polyvagal Theory.
-Typically administered in just 5 days, the SSP has been shown to reduce auditory sensitivity and improve social engagement, learning, and regulation for greater participation in daily life.
+The SSP has been shown to reduce auditory sensitivity and improve social engagement, learning, and regulation for greater participation in daily life.

 The SSP is a non-invasive intervention that uses the auditory system as a portal to the vagus complex.
 This complex contributes to the autonomic nervous system, which controls whether we are in a state of calm or alarm (fight/flight/freeze).
 The SSP engages the calming response through the vagus complex to help regulate physiological state.
 Once feeling safe and calm, children are better able to socially engage, and are more receptive to learning.